Enrol as a cross-institute or cross-study mode student

 Step 1.
 Check your eligibility

-It’s your responsibility to ensure that you meet the requirements for entry into the course/s you are applying to study as a cross-institutional inbound student.
+To be eligible, you must meet the entry requirements for the course/s you are applying to study as a cross-institutional inbound student.
 Please search the course/s you want to undertake on RMIT higher education courses.

 Your preferred course/s may not be approved if there are insufficient places available.